polterguy/magic/QA.md

 3. Unzip the file you are given.
 4. Start Magic, both the frontend and the backend, using either Visual Studio on Windows, or VS Code on OS X. Follow the main description of how to start Magic using [the following tutorial](https://polterguy.github.io/tutorials/getting-started/).
 This ensures that the getting started guide is accurate, according to the current release.
 5. Run through the setup process of Magic, by following the wizard you are given as you [open the URL](http://localhost:4200), which is where the frontend of Magic can be found after starting Magic.
+6. Verify the _"backend version"_ number is correct according to the upcoming new release that is to be created.
-6. Go to the _"Crudify"_ menu item, and choose your _"magic"_ database, then choose _"All tables"_, and click the crudify button.
+7. Go to the _"Crudify"_ menu item, and choose your _"magic"_ database, then choose _"All tables"_, and click the crudify button.
-7. Click the _"Home"_ menu item, and verify the _"backend version"_ number is correct according to the upcoming new release that is to be created.
+8. Go to _"Endpoints"_ menu item, show system endpoints, click the _"magic_version"_ endpoint, invoke its get, and verify the database version is the same as the backend version - Except, it should be in the format of `xxx.yyy.zzz`, with zeros prefixing the actual digits.

 You have now setup Magic, and you can perform the individual component tests.